-Students have labored for months preparing this year's case and they value your comments and scoring of their presentations.
-We ask that our judging panel volunteers also prepare thoroughly for your important role in the competition.
+Students have labored for months preparing this year's case, and they value your comments and scoring of their presentations.
+We ask that our judging panel volunteers prepare thoroughly for your essential role in the competition.

-As a mock trial volunteer, it is critical to create a positive learning experience, so it is crucial that your feedback be fair, helpful, and positive.
+As a mock trial volunteer, it is critical to create a positive learning experience, so your feedback must be fair, helpful, and positive.
 Your comments and accurate scoring of the trials you review are fundamental to making the mock trial an educational experience for all the students involved.